zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 **Class Selectors**

 Class selectors match elements based on the `class` attribute value.
 They are more specific than Type selectors, but less specific than ID selectors.
 Class selector syntax is characterized by adding a dot before the class name (e.g. **.article**).
-If we wanted to update the background color and font size of both `<article>` elements in our example markup, we’d write the following rule in our CSS:
+If we wanted to update the background color and font size of both `<article>` elements in our example markup, we'd write the following rule in our CSS:

 ```css
 /* This rule targets elements with a class of "article" */